ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 }
 ```

-Your board crashes when you press the button because [mutexes guard](https://os.mbed.com/docs/v5.6/reference/mutex.html) calls to stdio functions, such as printf, in the Arm C standard library, and mutexes [cannot be called from an ISR](https://www.keil.com/pack/doc/cmsis/RTOS/html/group__CMSIS__RTOS__MutexMgmt.html).
+Your board crashes when you press the button because <a href="https://os.mbed.com/docs/v5.6/reference/mutex.html" target="_blank">mutexes guard</a> calls to stdio functions, such as printf, in the Arm C standard library, and mutexes <a href="https://www.keil.com/pack/doc/cmsis/RTOS/html/group__CMSIS__RTOS__MutexMgmt.html" target="_blank">cannot be called from an ISR</a>.

 You can avoid this by:

-* Signaling from the ISR to the main thread using a [semaphore](https://os.mbed.com/docs/v5.6/reference/semaphore.html) or [mailbox](https://os.mbed.com/docs/v5.6/reference/mail.html), and calling `printf` in the main thread.
+- Signaling from the ISR to the main thread using a <a href="https://os.mbed.com/docs/v5.6/reference/semaphore.html" target="_blank">semaphore</a> or <a href="https://os.mbed.com/docs/v5.6/reference/mail.html" target="_blank">mailbox</a>, and calling `printf` in the main thread.
-* Using an event dispatching library, such as [Mbed events](https://os.mbed.com/docs/v5.6/reference/event.html).
+- Using an event dispatching library, such as <a href="https://os.mbed.com/docs/v5.6/reference/event.html" target="_blank">Mbed events</a>.

-You can see example code for both approaches in [this blog post](https://os.mbed.com/blog/entry/Simplify-your-code-with-mbed-events/).
+You can see example code for both approaches in <a href="https://os.mbed.com/blog/entry/Simplify-your-code-with-mbed-events/" target="_blank">this blog post</a>.

 ### Printf() macros